My Quiet Kitchen

 I love that the first chapter includes information about the benefits of oat milk over dairy, such as the health, environmental, and animal cruelty issues.
 Kim also gives great tips about kitchen tools you'll need to make many of the recipes.

-And check out this gorgeous Oat Milk Sandwich Bread that Sarah of Bad to the Bowl made and shared.
+I've already marked SO many recipes throughout the book that I can't wait to try, including this gorgeous Oat Milk Sandwich Bread that Sarah of Bad to the Bowl made and shared.

 2 photos of straining homemade oat milk with a nut milk bag.